mtlynch/mtlynch.io/content/posts/logpaste/index.md

 Hello, world!
 ```

-That works, but it's just writing the SQLite database to the local filesystem.
-Next, I needed to integrate Litestream to sync the local database to cloud storage.
+That works, but it's writing the SQLite database to the local filesystem.
+I needed to integrate Litestream to enable cloud storage.

 ## Layering in Litestream for cloud data syncing

 One of Litestream's biggest strengths is that it's completely independent of the application it serves.
 My LogPaste code never calls into a Litestream API, nor does it require any special configuration to allow syncing.
-Litestream just quietly does its job in the background.
+Litestream quietly does its job in the background.

 I created [a custom Docker image](https://hub.docker.com/r/mtlynch/logpaste/) to combine Litestream and LogPaste.
 Generally, Docker images should hold Just One Service, but I sometimes bend this rule to facilitate deployment.
 It's orders of magnitude easier to deploy a single, independent Docker container than two containers that need to coordinate with each other.